NixOS/nixpkgs/nixos/doc/manual/development/option-types.section.md

 :   One element of the list *`l`*, e.g. `types.enum [ "left" "right" ]`.
     Multiple definitions cannot be merged.

+    If you want to pair these values with more information, possibly of distinct types, consider using a [sum type](#sec-option-types-sums).

 `types.anything`

 :   A type that accepts any value and recursively merges attribute sets